rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="event.onDefaultInterfaceChanged"></a>
 ## *onDefaultInterfaceChanged <sup>event</sup>*

-Triggered when the default interface changes, regardless if it's from a system operation or through this API.
+Triggered when the default interface changes, regardless if it's from a system operation or through the `setDefaultInterface` API.

 ### Parameters